 - Influenza Recommendations and Resources: Information on influenza recommendations and resources from CDC

 - Wisconsin Immunization Program Guidance to Providers: Webpage including resources for providers on the influenza vaccine

 A clinical diagnosis of influenza can be made without laboratory testing during periods of increased influenza activity in the community.
-However, influenza testing can guide clinical decisions like the use of antiviral medication for treatment or prevention, or implementing appropriate infection prevention and control measures.
+However, influenza testing can guide clinical decisions like the use of antiviral medication for treatment or prevention.
+If you think you have the flu, contact your doctor.
+Efforts to prevent the spread can get underway immediately following diagnosis.
 For more information on influenza testing please see the CDC influenza testing website.